evvels2131/is218/README.md

 # IS 218 - Building Web Applications

-<h3>Final Project Description</h3>
-<p><b>
+### Final Project Description
-  Create a website to manage a car lot.
-It has to let people sing up to input cars for sale and display those cars on the home page in a table grid view.
+#### Create a website to manage a car lot.
+It has to let people sign up to input cars for sale and display those cars on the home page in a table grid view
-</b></p>

 * Singup form (first name, last name, email, password) <br />
 ⋅⋅⋅ Validation: email and password matching<br />
 ⋅⋅⋅ Confirmation email